osnr/TabFS/README.md

 automate your browser. there's this built-up existing capital where lots of people already know the operations to work with files

+this project is cool bc i immediately get a dataset i care about

 OSQuery

 fake filesystems talk